Skip to content

 The image reads "absolute alternatives curated by Maleke Glee"

-Opening Reception of “absolute alternatives,” the 2026 Arts+ UMBC Faculty Exhibition, curated by Maleke Glee
+RESCHEDULED for Feb.
+12th – Artists’ Reception for “absolute alternatives,” the 2026 Arts+ UMBC Faculty Exhibition, curated by Maleke Glee

 CADVC

-Participating Artists: Jude Agboada, Fiona Bell, Kelley Bell and Cheeky Magpie Collective, Lynn Cazabon, Lisa Cella, Mayank Chugh, Cathy Cook, Arit Emmanuela Etukudo, Eva Grandoni, Tahira Chloe Mahdi, Phillip Mann, Steven McAlpine, Lisa Moren, Edgar Reyes, Julie Sayo, Sarah Sharp, Airi Yoshioka
+Participating Artists: Jude Agboada, Fiona Bell, Kelley Bell and Cheeky Magpie Collective, Lee Boot, Lynn Cazabon, Lisa Cella, Mayank Chugh, Cathy Cook, Arit Emmanuela Etukudo, Eva Grandoni, Tahira Chloe Mahdi, Phillip Mann, Steven McAlpine, Lisa Moren, Edgar Reyes, Julie Sayo, Sarah G. Sharp, Airi Yoshioka

 About Maleke Glee